-Jim Peterka is co-chair of Locke Lord's IP Pharmaceutical and Biotechnology group, and focuses his practice primarily on Hatch-Waxman pharmaceutical patent litigation.
-Jim regularly counsels generic pharmaceutical and biotechnology companies in connection with patent issues and in all aspects of patent litigation.
-His Hatch-Waxman experience ranges from pre-litigation activities, including patent design-around and invalidity counseling and preparation of Paragraph IV notice letters, through discovery, claim construction proceedings, trial, and appeal.
+Jim Peterka focuses his practice primarily on Hatch-Waxman pharmaceutical patent litigation.
+Jim regularly counsels generic pharmaceutical and biotechnology companies in all aspects of patent litigation.
+His Hatch-Waxman experience ranges from pre-litigation activities, including patent design-around and invalidity counseling and preparation of Paragraph IV notice letters, through discovery, claim construction proceedings, trial and appeal.
 He also represents clients in connection with a variety of FDA regulatory issues.
+Jim is Co-Chair of Locke Lord's IP Pharmaceutical and Biotechnology Group.

 Jim also has experience litigating and counseling clients with respect to various contract and environmental law issues, and regulatory, liability and transactional matters in the agricultural field.

-He has handled a variety of pro bono matters, including trademark registration and licensing, landlord-tenant disputes, and family law matters, through the St. Procopius Legal Aid Clinic, the Chicago Volunteer Legal Services Foundation, Lawyers for the Creative Arts, and the Center for Disability and Elder Law.
+He has handled a variety of pro bono matters, including trademark registration and licensing, landlord-tenant disputes and family law matters, through the St. Procopius Legal Aid Clinic, Chicago Volunteer Legal Services Foundation, Lawyers for the Creative Arts and the Center for Disability and Elder Law.